About GFI Electrical Outlets

 GFIs look different from ordinary outlets.
 They have two buttons labeled “Test” and “Reset.”
 You can check that a GFI is working by pressing “Test.”
 It should shut off current to the outlet so that the outlet no longer provides power.
 After the test, you can restore current to the outlet by pressing “Reset.”
 GFIs have a limited lifespan so test your GFIs once a month.
 Click here for additional tips for GFIs.

 Check that your kitchens, bathrooms, garage, and outdoor areas are equipped with working GFIs.
 (Refrigerators are incompatible with GFI outlets and should not be plugged into one.)
-If your home doesn’t have GFI outlets or they are no longer working, give The Electric Connection in Los Angeles a call for a Free Estimate or ask for a Free Home Safety Inspection.
+If your home doesn’t have GFI outlets or they are no longer working, give The Electric Connection in Los Angeles a call for a free over-the-phone- estimate or ask for a Free Home Safety Inspection.
 GFIs are an inexpensive investment in your family’s safety.

 GFI Electrical Outlets FAQs

 GFI, or GFCI, stands for Ground Fault Circuit Interrupter.
 This device is used to protect from electric shocks from potentials faults in the electrical devices used.